You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 What’s important to understand is because a price quote is made up of a bid and an ask price, you have to look at the chart diagonally.
 When the price quote was 2874.00 by 2874.25, 113 contracts traded on the bid at 2874.00 and 173 contracts traded on the offer at 2874.25.

 Now you have a basic understanding of what makes up a footprint chart.
-Next let’s take a look at how you can begin to use them to determine potential breakouts, reversals, support, and resistance.
+Next let’s take a look at how you can begin to use these charts to determine potential breakouts, reversals, support, and resistance.

 Buy and Sell Imbalances